-ProtoSociology is an interdisciplinary journal which crosses the borders of philosophy, social sciences, and their corresponding disciplines.
+ProtoSociology is an interdisciplinary journal which crosses the borders of philosophy, social sciences, and their corresponding disciplines for more than two decades.
 Each issue concentrates on a specific topic taken from the current discussion to which scientists from different fields contribute the results of their research.

 ProtoSociology is further a project that examines the nature of mind, language and social systems.
 In this context theoretical work has been done by investigating such theoretical concepts like interpretation and (social) action, globalization, the global world-system, social evolution, and the sociology of membership.
 Our purpose is to initiate and enforce basic research on relevant topics from different perspectives and traditions.

-Prereflective Consciousness - Early Sartre in the Context of Contemporary Philosophy of Mind, Sofia Miguens, Clara Morando, Gerhard Preyer
+Prereflective Consciousness - Sartre and Contemporary Philosophy of Mind, Sofia Miguens, Clara Morando, Gerhard Preyer (eds.)

-Selbstbeobachtung der modernen Gesellschaft und die neuen Grenzen des Sozialen, Georg Peter und Reuß-Markus Krauße.
+Selbstbeobachtung der modernen Gesellschaft und die neuen Grenzen des Sozialen, Georg Peter und Reuß-Markus Krauße (Hrsg.)